o-pylypiv/Project2_Guess-the-Flag/README.md

 ### ViewController

-* Manages the list of questions and their corresponding answers.
+* Manages the list of flags with only one as a right answer.
 * Handles user interactions, such as answering questions and tracking their score.
 * Includes a share feature to share the user's score.